TylerLH/github-latest-commits-widget/README.md

 + Width and height are hardcoded.
 Be sure to specify the default values (500x250) in your iframe and overload those values in the css if you want to change them.

-+ The widget currently depends on jquery, jquery.timeago, and coffeescript.
-Will simplify this more and compile the coffeescript to js as time allows.
++ The widget currently depends on jquery and jquery.timeago at the moment.